 Some of the vehicle owned by sultans of Terengganu is also on display outside the museum.
 This location is a must-visit for lovers of Malaysian history and culture.

 Kuala Terengganu has a rich Islamic history which is evident in the amazing architecture in three interesting Mosques I visited in the city.
 Crystal Mosque is visible at the arrival of the city and is an architectural masterpiece reflecting a good mix of Middle-Eastern and Arab Muslim architecture.

 Abideen Mosque Kuala Terengganu

 Abideen Mosque is located in the centre of the city and is an oasis of calmness and peace.
 The architecture is amazing and the main structure and minarets are painted in white.
 The floating mosque or Tengku Tengah Zaharah Mosque was located adjacent to the Regency Waterfront hotel I stayed in KT.

 5.Batu Buruk Beach in Kuala Terengganu

 Batu Buruk Beach is a popular waterfront area with plenty of cafes, Macdonalds and a car Park.
 There is plenty of open space in the area and is quite popular with families over the weekend and holidays.

-This area is popular for excursions and kite flying rather than swimming as water can be quite choppy and dangerous to swim.
+This area is popular for excursions and kite flying rather than swimming as the water can be quite choppy and dangerous to swim.
 This beach area is more of a picnic spot with plenty of open space.
-Swimming is definitely a very popular activity here because of strong currents.
-People tend to stay late to enjoy snacks by the seaside and cool ocean breeze on a summer night.
+Swimming is definitely a very popular activity here because of the strong currents.
+People tend to stay late to enjoy snacks by the seaside and the cool ocean breeze on a summer night.